-- There is a need for an institutional framework as a basis for relocating communities and even a whole country for that matter.
+- There is a need for an institutional framework to relocate communities and even a whole country, for that matter.

 - It needs to be coherent and flexible;

-- capable of fast-tracking developments like demolition, temporary housing, transportation, and access to services to affected communities.
+- Capable of fast-tracking developments like demolition, temporary housing, transportation, and access to services for affected communities.

-The news “Climigration: when communities must move because of climate change” states that because of increasing threats of climate change, “climigration is no longer a concern for the future; it is a challenge today.”
-The notion of relocating an entire community is no longer an imagination but a reality, it adds.
+The Conversation news “Climigration: when communities must move because of climate change” states that because of increasing threats of climate change, “climigration is no longer a concern for the future; it is a challenge today.”
+It adds that relocating an entire community is no longer an imagination but a reality.

-The news article cited that United States through the US Department of Housing and Urban Development has earmarked US$ 1 billion to help communities adapt to climate change, $48 million is allocated for the relocation of the entire community in Isle de Jean Charles struggling with climate change impacts.
+The news article cited that the United States, through the US Department of Housing and Urban Development, has earmarked US$ 1 billion to help communities adapt to climate change, and $48 million is allocated for the relocation of the community as a whole in Isle de Jean Charles struggling with climate change impacts.

-It explains that planning successfully for a climigration involves a strategic land-use planning system, disaster management, social psychology, and engineering.
-Strategic planning should begin as early as possible with the use of risk mapping starting with the most vulnerable communities, the article narrates.
+It explains that planning successfully for climigration involves a strategic land-use planning system, disaster management, social psychology, and engineering.
+The article narrates that strategic planning should begin as early as possible with risk mapping starting with the most vulnerable communities.

-Asia-Pacific Disaster Report 2019 shows the Asia-Pacific region is the most vulnerable to the impacts of climate change, such as rising sea-level, desertification and drought, water scarcity, and changing precipitation patterns.
-Those most affected are living in poverty, delta regions, low-lying, and coastal regions.
+Asia-Pacific Disaster Report 2019 shows the Asia-Pacific region is the most vulnerable to the impacts of climate change, such as rising sea levels, desertification and drought, water scarcity, and changing precipitation patterns.
+Those most affected live in poverty, delta, low-lying, and coastal regions.

-In Vietnam, displacements are occurring every day as people living the Mekong Delta are forced to leave their homes due sea-level rise that encroach at their homes (BBC news, 2019).
+In Vietnam, displacements occur daily as people living in the Mekong Delta are forced to leave their homes due to sea-level rise encroaching on them (BBC news, 2019).

 The same is happening to people in Bangladesh living in the Ganges Delta, according to a report.
-They have been living with dangerous floods and tropical storms for decades, but with climate change, things are turning for the worse, the report added.
+The report added that they have been living with dangerous floods and tropical storms for decades, but with climate change, things are worsening.

-Another example is people in living in Oceania, particularly low-lying island and developing states such as Fiji, Papua New Guinea, Tonga, Kiribati, Tuvalu, Samoa, and Palao.
-A report says that because of a lack of protective barriers they are on the front lines of climate change (Stuff, 2019).
+Another example is people living in Oceania, particularly low-lying islands and developing states such as Fiji, Papua New Guinea, Tonga, Kiribati, Tuvalu, Samoa, and Palao.
+A report says that because of a lack of protective barriers, they are on the front lines of climate change (Stuff, 2019).